 If the cost of living has changed dramatically such as it did in 2022, and you have been with your family for less than a year, the review is an opportunity to sit down with your nanny family, and to provide and invite feedback on how things are going and what if anything could be done differently to improve the working relationship.

-When asking for a raise, I do recommend doing some research on cost of living increases for that particular year.
+When asking for a raise, we do recommend doing some research on cost of living increases for that particular year.

 Providing your family with some real numbers is helpful because you can base your requested raise on those figures.